Skip to main content Skip to footer

 Plain Strings

-Pretty much all plain steel strings, which means the G, B and high E on most electric sets, are made from drawn carbon steel that’s usually called “music wire,” or “piano wire.”
+Pretty much all plain steel strings—the G, B and high E on most electric sets—are made from drawn carbon steel that’s usually called “music wire” or “piano wire.”
 It’s not really anything new.
 In fact, it’s been around in various forms in musical instruments for over 600 years.
-These days, however, the raw wire can be given various treatments like heat (maraging) or cold (cryogenics) to alter the crystalline structure of the wire.
+These days, however, the raw wire can be given various treatments, like heat (maraging) or cold (cryogenics), to alter the crystalline structure of the wire.
 Different manufacturers may use slightly differing alloys, but, aside from the treated ones, they’re essentially the same basic stuff.

 String Wrap Options

 The wound strings are where we get into the larger differences.
-What are these differences?
 First is the string core.
-This is the same basic material as the plain strings, but it can be different shapes; generally round or hexagonal, which affect how the wrap grips the core.
+This is the same basic material as the plain strings, but it can be different shapes—generally round or hexagonal, which affect how the wrap grips the core.
 It can also be a different gauge.
-Since the tension of a string is affected more by the gauge of the core, the ratio of the core gauge to the wrap gauge can make two strings of the same gauge feel quite different.
+Since the tension of a string is affected more by the gauge of the core, the ratio of the core gauge to the wrap gauge can make two strings of the same size feel quite different.
 You don’t need to know the numbers (who wants to do equations in their head when they’re looking at the string wrap anyway?), but just know that’s what can make two different brands of the same gauge feel quite different.

 Ernie Ball John Mayer Silver Slinky